 Page 657.
-Add new Note:
+Add new Note before In re Bose:

 Congress did in fact pass the Trademark Modernization Act, adding a new defense to 33(b) that the mark was never used.
-Under what circumstances would this be easier to prove than fraud on the Trademark Office through submission of a fraudulent specimen?
+Under what circumstances would this be easier to prove than fraud on the Trademark Office through submission of a fraudulent specimen?!